Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE for FMs

-The performance of FMs is heavily influenced by the design of prompts, which are specified in different formats, including textual, visual, or structured formats like domain-specific languages~\cite{gu2023systematicsurvey}.
-However, manual prompt engineering is often labor-intensive and prone to errors, which has led to significant interest in automated prompt engineering~\cite{li2025surveyautoprompt}.
+\paragraph{Prompt Optimization.} The performance of FMs is heavily influenced by the design of prompts, which are specified in different formats, including textual, visual, or structured formats like domain-specific languages~\cite{gu2023systematicsurvey}.
+However, manual prompt engineering is often labor-intensive and prone to errors (\fullref{FM-W2} and \fullref{FM-W5}), which has led to significant interest in automated prompt engineering~\cite{li2025surveyautoprompt}.
 Given the vast search space for identifying optimal prompts, prompt optimization has become an active research area~\cite{liu2025promptcontent}.
 In this regard, several techniques have been explored, including gradient-based methods~\cite{zhong2025gradpromptopt}, LLM-assisted optimization~\cite{manas2024improvingtext}, example-guided strategies~\cite{yan2025efficient}, and reinforcement learning~\cite{li2025surveyautoprompt}.
 Evolutionary techniques have also been applied, such as genetic algorithms for few-shot textual prompts in LLMs and evolutionary algorithms for one-shot prompts in VLMs~\cite{li2025surveyautoprompt,qu2025proapo}.
 Despite these advancements, a key challenge remains in balancing trade-offs among objectives such as high generation costs, longer execution times, and the risk of overfitting~\cite{qu2025proapo}.
-A promising research direction is casting prompt optimization objectives into multi- or many-objective search problems and analyzing search algorithms' effectiveness in exploring trade-offs.
+A promising research direction is applying SBSE capabilities \fullref{SB-S1} and \fullref{SB-S2} to cast prompt optimization objectives into multi- or many-objective search problems and analyzing search algorithms' effectiveness in exploring trade-offs.
 This will further open pathways to the development of novel search operators and heuristics tailored for automatic prompt optimization.

-\section{SBSE for SE Artifacts Generated with FMs}
+\subsection{SBSE for SE Artifacts Generated with FMs}

 In this section, we analyze the role of SBSE in improving SE artifacts generated with FMs.
 We begin with an overview of the current research landscape, followed by a discussion of open challenges and potential opportunities for future advancements.